LeaveNhA/TUI-babyagi/README.md

 Do not forget that the application needs OpenAI and Pinecone API keys.
 You should get them by their services' websites and inject them by: `PINECONE_ENVIRONMENT="" PINECONE_API_KEY="KEY" OPENAI_API_KEY="KEY" node lib/main.js`.

+### Key Bindings

+It only has one Screen for now.
+The main screen is a general view for the application.
+You can simply extend the Task List view by pressing `"` key and toggle it by pressing the same key again.

 ## Roadmap

 - Improve information collection and processing capabilities.